Puyodead1/SFUnpacker/README.md

 ## License ##

-Observer is [free](http://www.gnu.org/philosophy/free-sw.html) software: you can use it, redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SFUnpacker is [free](http://www.gnu.org/philosophy/free-sw.html) software: you can use it, redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.